MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-test-bot.md

    > [!div class="mx-imgBorder"]
    > ![Restart conversation](media/create-topic-23.png)

-You can return to the conversation editor at any time to revise the topic's conversation path, and continue to fine-tune the virtual agent until you are ready to deploy it.
+You can return to the conversation editor at any time to revise the topic's conversation path.

+As you fine-tune your virtual agent, it can be useful to enable tracing to take you through the conversation path step by step.

 ## To trace through the topic's conversation path